 - Explores ways to reach potential participants.
-For example, we may place ads in newspapers and online communities or recruit from customer lists.
-When working from lists, we often need 20–50 names for each participant recruited.
+For example, we may place ads online utilizing social media and communities or recruit from customer lists.

 Traditional Screening and Selection

-TecEd’s staff of experienced participant recruiters then screen and select participants who meet the agreed-upon criteria.
+TecEd’s staff of experienced participant recruiters then screen and select participants who meet the agreed-upon criteria for the user research project.
 Screening is often a two-step process as the recruiters:

 - Use an online questionnaire to identify promising candidates.

 - Use a script to phone-screen the candidates to confirm previous responses, collect additional information, and check articulateness.